Saw V: Critical response

-Home Media
+Home media

 Charlie Clouser, who provided the score for all previous Saw films, returned to compose the score for the film.
 The "Saw V Original Motion Picture Soundtrack" was released on October 21, 2008 by Artists' Addiction Records.
 Spence D. from IGN.com gave the soundtrack a score of 7.9 out of 10, saying, "From start to finish the Saw V soundtrack flows with a sense of purpose and cohesion, the tracks having a unifying dark undercurrent that makes for an electric shocked jolting mixtape with dark intent."

 Saw V was released on DVD on January 20, 2009.
 An unrated director's cut was released and runs approximately 3 minutes longer than the theatrical cut.
+The film grossed $28.8 million in home sales.